ChainSafe/forest/scripts/benchmark_db/README.md

 during `bundle install` on a \*nix machine, it may also be necessary to execute `apt-get update && apt-get install -y build-essential`.

-The daily benchmarks also require installation of [aria2](https://github.com/aria2/aria2), as well as dependencies required for the installation of [Forest](https://github.com/ChainSafe/forest) and [Lotus](https://github.com/filecoin-project/lotus) (note that the script handles
+The daily benchmarks also require the installation of [aria2](https://github.com/aria2/aria2), as well as dependencies required for the installation of [Forest](https://github.com/ChainSafe/forest) and [Lotus](https://github.com/filecoin-project/lotus) (note that the script handles